Eliminator (album): Recording

-Carrying the demo tapes created by Gibbons and Hudson, ZZ Top traveled without Hudson to Memphis, Tennessee, to stay at the Peabody Hotel while they recorded basic tracks at Ardent Studios, with Manning once again at the controls of the custom-built SpectraSonics mixing console.
-For the majority of songs, Gibbons played Dean guitars with DiMarzio super distortion pickups, plugged into a Legend hybrid amplifier, and miked with an AKG 414B-ULS large-diaphragm condenser microphone.
+For the majority of songs, Gibbons played Dean guitars with DiMarzio Super Distortion pickups, plugged into a Legend hybrid amplifier, and miked with an AKG 414B-ULS large-diaphragm condenser microphone.
 When recording rhythm guitar parts, the sound pressure level (audio volume) was set very high to satisfy Gibbons, but this made it impossible for him to lift his fingers from the guitar to change chords without feedback.
 Instead, each chord was played once and doubled again on a pair of tracks, then the next chord was played twice and recorded to two more adjacent tracks.
 These alternating pairs of tracks were blended seamlessly into each other by Manning punching the tracks in and out.
 A side benefit of this laborious process was the elimination of the usual squeaks from shifting the fingers to change chords.
-Hill and Beard laid down bass guitar and drums, recording their parts onto 2-inch tape.
 Hill sang his vocals for "I Got the Six".
-When they were finished, Hill and Beard returned home to Texas.
+When they were finished, Hill returned home to Texas.

 Gibbons, Manning and Ham continued to work on the album without Hill and Beard.
 Vocal harmonies were supplied by Manning and Jimi Jamison, the new lead singer of Cobra.
 To achieve Gibbons' desired clock-steady rhythm section, most of Hill's bass parts were replaced by Gibbons or Manning playing bass guitar or a Moog Source—a keyboard synthesizer.
 A Memorymoog was also used for supporting synth sounds.
-Most of Beard's drumming was replaced by drum machine or Simmons SDS-V electronic drums, keeping Beard's acoustic tom-tom drum fills and cymbal accents.
-The song "Legs" was not coming together for Gibbons, so Manning carried the tape home to his 24-track attic studio and reworked every part except the guitar and vocals from Gibbons.
+The song "Legs" was not coming together for Gibbons, so Manning carried the tape home to his 24-track attic studio and reworked every part except the guitar and vocals from Gibbons, which were flown in from the original master.
 Manning also created a longer dance mix for "Legs".
-To replace the drums, Manning programmed his Oberheim DMX drum machine, then augmented the snare drum and hi-hat sounds by triggering more samples on an AMS DMX delay unit.
 Eight years later, Gibbons thanked Al Jourgensen because his early Ministry drum samples had been used to polish Eliminator.